Emotional Intelligence explores what Emotional Intelligence is and why it matters more than IQ.

 My Note: Take a look at my articles on dating and relationships:

 - Biggest mistakes women do in early dating

 - Communication mistakes men do to ruin relationships

 - How to Fix Combative Relationships

-The bigger the groups, the more important high EQ becomes for performance.
-A research among engineers at Bell’s Labs (link) showed how what really made the difference for star performers was in the informal network they were able to tap into.
+Research among engineers at Bell’s Labs showed how what really made the difference for star performers was in the informal network they were able to tap into.
 Informal networks are formed mostly on the basis of EQ.

-Goleman discusses many researches showing there’s a strong relation between a positive and optimistic mood and good health.
+Goleman discusses many pieces of research showing there’s a strong relationship between a positive and optimistic mood and good health.

 Especially insidious to bad health are strong emotions like anger.

 People high in hostility and prone to anger outbursts are 7 times more likely to die by age 50.

 That is a higher predictor than smoking, high blood pressure or cholesterol.